 However, the cap camera mount is probably inappropriate for natural sign.
 Facial gestures and head motions are common in conversational sign and would cause confounding motion to the hand tracking.
 Instead a necklace may provide a better mount for determining motion relative to the body.
-Another possibility is to place reference points on the body in view of the cap camera.
+Another possiblity is to place reference points on the body in view of the cap camera.
 By watching the motion of these reference points, compensation for head motion might be performed on the hand tracking data and the head motion itself might be used as another feature.

 Another challenge is porting the recognition software to the self-contained wearable computer platform.
 The Adjeco ANDI-FG PC/104 digitizer board with 56001 DSP was chosen to perform hand tracking as a parallel process to the main CPU.
 The tracking information is then to be passed to a Jump 133Mhz 586 CPU module running HTK in Linux.
 While this CPU appears to be fast enough to perform recognition in real time, it might not be fast enough to synthesize spoken English in parallel (BT's "Laureate" will be used for synthesizing speech).
 If this proves to be a problem, newly developed 166Mhz Pentium PC/104 boards will replace the current CPU module in the system.
 The size of the current prototype computer is 5.5" x 5.5" x 2.75" and is carried with its 2 "D" sized lithium batteries in a shoulder satchel.
 In order to further reduce the obtrusiveness of the system, the project is switching to cameras with a cross-sectional area of 7mm.
 These cameras are almost unnoticeable when integrated into the cap.
 The control unit for the camera is the size of a small purse but fits easily in the shoulder satchel.
+More recently, as part of the Oct.
+15, 1997 wearables fashion show at the MIT Media Laboratory, students from Bunka in Tokyo and Domus in Milan demonstrated potential designs for the system that may be socially acceptable to consumers.